Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 At Delmonicos, we are convinced that blockchain technology can ease electromobility adoption by optimizing the charging process while enhancing security and simplifying the user experience.

-## A complexe value chain carried out by a multitude of actors
+## A complex value chain carried out by a multitude of actors
 As reflected by the following schema (Figure 1), most people think charging process of an electric vehicle is quite straightforward:
 You connect the charging station to the vehicle
 You start the charging process and then confirm that you are ok to use this station to charge your vehicle